-To contact the Archdiocese of Detroit's Victim Assistance Coordinator, Marge Huggard, LMSW, please call (866) 343-8055 or email firstname.lastname@example.org.
-Ms. Huggard is a licensed social worker who works independently from the archdiocese to receive and respond to all complaints.
+The Archdiocese of Detroit's Victim Assistance Coordinator, Tony Latarski, can be reached at (313) 237-6060 or toll-free at (866) 343-8055.
+Individuals also may email firstname.lastname@example.org.
+Mr. Latarski has an extensive background in law enforcement and works to receive and respond to all complaints.
 All calls and messages regarding complaints of sexual abuse will be returned in a timely manner.
 Callers will be asked to provide their name and telephone number.

-This toll-free number has been established as part of an effort by the archdiocese to protect children, young people and other vulnerable people in our schools, parishes and ministries.
-This line is for reporting suspected sexual misconduct or child abuse within archdiocesan institutions and ministries only.
+This contact information is shared as part of an effort by the archdiocese to protect children, young people and other vulnerable people in our schools, parishes and ministries.
+They are for reporting suspected sexual misconduct or child abuse within archdiocesan institutions and ministries only.